barimale/NHibernate-Demo/README.md

 ```

 # Step by step
-- run dockerized keycloak being in the main folder of the app
+- run dockerized keycloak being in the main folder of the project
 - run dockerized free oracle
 - run project as IIS Express